Shihab Shaheen: Directorial debut and success

 In 2015, Shaheen made his directorial debut with the romantic drama film Chuye Dile Mon starring Arifin Shuvoo and Zakia Bari Mamo, Iresh Zaker, Anondo Khaled, Quazi Nawshaba Ahmed and Misha Sawdagor.
 The story revolves around Abir and Nila portrayed by Shuvo and Mam, who fell in love from their very childhood, but grows apart as they mature.
 Later on in life, they happened to meet again accidentally, came close and revived their love, later on, the story takes another turn.
 The artists involved with the soundtrack for the film include Habib, Tahsan, Kona and others.
 It received mostly positive reviews from the critics and audience.
 Shaheen's direction was praised, and the film emerged as a major commercial success.
 It won maximum number of awards at 18th Meril Prothom Alo Awards and earned Shaheen his first Critic Choice Awards for Best Feature Film and a nomination for the Best Director (Film).

 Shaheen's next directorial venture was Anarkali, which he announced to make with Tahsan Khan and Zakia Bari Mamo as stars which had been postponed later for further planning.

 Personal life

-Shaheen married to actress Zakia Bari Mamo in 2015.
-She is his second wife.
+Shihab Shaheen Married twice.
+Shaheen was married to actress Zakia Bari Mamo in 2015.
+They were divorced in 2020.
+Mamo was his second wife.
 He has a daughter from his first marriage.